nevendyulgerov/react-rock-scissors-paper/README.md

 # Rock - Scissors - Paper
 A JavaScript version of the game Rock - Scissors - Paper.
 You can play against a friend or the computer.
-When playing against a friend, you can use the 'W' and 'S' keys to slide up and down the left player's slider.
+When playing against a friend, you can use the 'W' and 'S' keys to slide up/down the left player's slider.
 To slide up/down the right player's slider, use ArrowUp and ArrowDown keys.

 ## Requirements
 * npm